meco-group/lc_toolbox/README.md

 # Installation

-The LC Toolbox runs within matlab and requires the Robust Control Toolbox.
+The LC Toolbox runs within MATLAB and requires the Robust Control Toolbox.
 This is a minimal setup which enables the user to use the systems theory module.

 Recommended external packages:
 * [YALMIP](https://yalmip.github.io/): some solvers require yalmip for the parsing of LMIs